 The Accuracy of Multiple Listing Services

-Timeliness: New listings must be entered within a specific length of time.
+- Timeliness: new listings must be entered within a specific length of time.
 Fines occur when a member doesn't register the full listing by the deadline.
 This is typically twenty-four to forty-eight hours after the listing agreement is signed.

-Pros of a Multiple Listing Service
+Key Benefits of a Multiple Listing Service

 Cons of a Multiple Listing Service